jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/challenges/challenge6.md

 1. Use the Excel spreadsheet, import the latest Azure Landing Zone checklist, and explore the contents of the file.
 2. Review all checklist items with a "high" severity.
 Share your findings with your coach.
-3. Use the provided workbooks to dynamically verify whether the resources in your subsciption(s) are compliant with the checklist recommendations.
+3. Use the provided workbooks to dynamically verify whether the resources in your subscription(s) are compliant with the checklist recommendations.